Cultivating fungi at home is a fantastic way to see just how amazing nature is.

 Tell us your stories in the comments below.
 We’d love to hear them.

-Photo of holes drilled into log by Leslie M.G. and Woods and Mushrooms graphic by Gretchen Heber, © Ask the Experts, LLC.
+Photos by Leslie M.G. and graphic by Gretchen Heber, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product images: Fungi Perfecti and Agarikon Press.
+Product photos via Agarikon Press and Mushroom Mojo.
 Uncredited photos: Shutterstock.